thclark/wagtail_events/README.md

 ## Requirements

-Wagtail events requires Django 2.1 or later and Wagtail 2.3 or later.
+Wagtail events is tested against python 3.6-3.9, Django 2.1-3.0 or later and Wagtail 2.3-2.9, anything outside those bounds and you're on your own.

-## Supported Versions

-Python: 3.6

-Django: 2.1

-Wagtail: 2.3

 ## Getting started